 But it’s important to realize that the old men sitting in the stands in the 1960s thought the pitchers of that day were soft.
 They would lament the passing of the true warriors of an earlier time, men who would complete almost all of their starts while also making relief appearances as needed.
 Happy Jack Chesbro completed 48 games one year, while many others of his time topped the 40 mark, including Cy Young and the aptly monikered Iron Man McGinnity.
 To hear those old fellas talking in the stands in 1960, why ol’ Walter Johnson would complete 38 games in a season while throwing hundreds of pitches in each contest, all of which surely must have been traveling 110 miles an hour.

 Will White started 75 games for the Cincinnati Reds and finished every single one of them.
-Upon hearing that, another of the old-time “cranks” in those wooden stands would argue that White had been pitching underhand, but Old Hoss Radbourn was a real man.
-Coming over the top, he not only completed all 73 of his starts in 1884, but won 60 of them.
-(Or so they thought until recently.
-We now know that the correct number of wins was 59.)
+Upon hearing that, another of the old-time “cranks” in those wooden stands would argue that White was OK, but Old Hoss Radbourn was a real man.
+He not only completed all 73 of his starts in 1884, but won 60 of them.
 Moreover, the Old Hoss was virtually the team’s only pitcher from July 23rd on.
 He not only completed his regular starts, but also took everybody else's turn in the rotation, and completed those as well.
 During one stretch between August 9th and September 24th, Rad started 28 of the team’s 29 games, completing every one and winning 24.

 Amos Rusie’s season of 50 complete games, which is the record at the modern pitching distance, because it was in the deadball era.
 Fine.
 Now you are still left with the fact that Bob Feller threw 36 complete games in a single modern season.
 No pitcher will ever approach that again.
 Max Scherzer led the NL in 2017 with two complete games.